 - VPK + 3 extends the VPK day an additional 3 hours so students attend for the full 6-hour school day.
-Tuition is $65 per week with a non-refundable registration fee of $78 that is applied to the last two weeks of tuition.
+Tuition is $65 per week with a non-refundable registration fee that is applied to the last week's tuition.

 - Dual Language VPK is available at Garrison-Jones Elementary, where students spend half the day learning in English and half the day learning in Spanish.
 Many students in this program apply for the K-5 dual language program at the school.